Paul Creston: Compositions

-Born in New York City to Sicilian immigrants, Creston was self-taught as a composer.
-His work tends to be fairly conservative in style, with a strong rhythmic element.
-His pieces include six symphonies; a number of concertos including two violin concertos and a marimba concerto (premiered by Ruth Stuber); a piano concerto, premiered by Earl Wild; concerto for two pianos and orchestra; an accordion concerto; and a concerto for alto saxophone dedicated to Cecil Leeson).
-He composed a fantasia for trombone and orchestra (composed for and premiered by Robert Marsteller).
+His pieces include six symphonies; a number of concertos including two violin concertos and a marimba concerto which was premiered by Ruth Stuber; a piano concerto, premiered by Earl Wild; concerto for two pianos and orchestra; an accordion concerto; and a concerto for alto saxophone which was dedicated to Cecil Leeson.
+He composed a fantasia for trombone and orchestra which was composed for Robert Marsteller and also premiered by him.
 For alto saxophone, he wrote also a Rapsodie for Jean-Marie Londeix; a suite (1935) and a sonata (Op.19, 1939), dedicated to Leeson.
 The sonata was arranged by Marco Ciccone for saxophone and orchestra in 2008.
-Creston composed a suite for organ, Op.70.
+Creston also composed a suite for organ, Op.70.
 Several of his works were inspired by the poetry of Walt Whitman.